 Slope stabilisation at Cunninghams Gap above the Cunningham Highway on the A15 between Brisbane and Warwick has been going on literally since the road was officially opened in 1927.
 The road has often been closed.
 In December 2013 a boulder nine metres long and five metres high weighing over 300 tonnes landed on the road closing it for about five days.

-In preparation for the 2018-19 rainy season, Department of Main Roads and Transport engaged a specialist team of geotechnical engineers, ground engineering and slope stabilisation experts, access professionals and civil contractors to work together to minimise further slips or boulders falling onto the road.
+In preparation for the 2018-19 rainy season, a specialist team of geotechnical engineers, ground engineering and slope stabilisation experts, access professionals and civil contractors was engaged to work together to minimise further slips or boulders falling onto the road.

 With over twenty years of experience using rope access techniques to access difficult and dangerous terrain, Height Dynamics were critical to the success of this project.